Coronado: A Popular Beach Town for Expats in Panama

 Coronado, Panama, is a relaxed community.
 Only an hour from Panama City, this coastal town—now popular with expats—was once a vacation getaway for Panamanians, who came from miles around to sun themselves on the black-and-white-sanded beach and swim in the Pacific Ocean.

 But as easygoing as this growing town is, there’s more to do here than you might initially expect.
-American Ellen Cook, who has lived here for three years with her husband, John, says that they are never at a loss for something to do.
+American Ellen Cook, who has lived here for four years with her husband, John, says that they are never at a loss for something to do.

 “I can’t really pin it down but we’re always very busy,” she says of her days here.
 “It’s really weird because you just seem to have no time.”